RyanNgCT/CS2030/W9Lect/README.md

 ### Functor Laws
 1. **Identity Law:** any mapping with an identity function should return you with the same value
+	1. for each context, if we apply a identity function, we get the same value back (get back the same behaviour)
 2. **Associative Law**: because function are associative
+	1. context with two separate functions, can apply the composition of $g \circ f$

 ### Monad Laws
 1. **Identity Law:** identity within a context